 To tailor-make your tour or for a personalised quotation call 01943 605999.

 Day 2 - Beamish, Britain’s favourite ‘open air museum’ is set in over 300 hundred acres of beautiful countryside which vividly recreates life in the North of England in the early 1800’s and 1900’s.
 This attraction demonstrates the recent history of the region in a ’living’ way and provides entertainment and education for all ages and interests.
 The City of Durham, known as the City of Bishops is home to the World Heritage Site of the Cathedral and the Castle.
-A leisurely cruise on the river Wear is available.
+A leisurely cruise on the river Wear is possible.

-Day 4 - At Alnwick Gardens you will discover the delights of this magnificent and historic place.
+Day 4 - Alnwick Gardens.
+Discover the delights of this magnificent and historic place.
 The Duchess of Northumberland's vision was to create a beautiful public space accessible to everyone.
 This is a garden which is a place of contemplation, a place of fun, a place of inspiration and education.
 Adrian Fisher the world's leading maze designer, Caroline Holmes a renowned figure in the horticultural world and William Pye a celebrated water sculptor combined their talents to create stunning features within the Garden.
 Alnwick Castle also known as the 'Windsor of the North' is a foreboding medieval castle with stunning State Rooms containing fine furniture and paintings by Canaletto, Van Dyck and Titian and has been owned by the same family for nearly 700 years.
 Cragside House, Gardens & Estate NT, was described in 1880 as 'a palace of the modern magician'.
 It is a truly unique visitor attraction and was the family home of Lord Armstrong, Victorian inventor and industrialist.
 Cragside was the first building in the world to be lit by hydroelectricity and a walk around the National Trust property reveals a wealth of ingenious gadgetry including fire alarm buttons, telephones, a passenger lift and a Turkish bath suite.
 Outside Cragside is one of Europe's largest rock gardens sloping down the valley to the Debdon Burn and the Iron Bridge is one of the oldest of its type in the UK.

 Day 5 - Newcastle-upon-Tyne is a vibrant friendly city, with a heritage spanning the past 2,000 years.
 A guided tour will highlight some of the six bridges, which span the river Tyne and constitute the most famous view of the city.
 The three most famous have led the way for designs around the world.
 The Tyne Bridge is the best known, built in 1925-28 whilst the High Level Bridge was designed by Robert Stephenson and was the world's first road and railway bridge with the railway being carried above and the road below.
 Newcastle is brimming with attractions both old and new, a few of the highlights are; Earl Grey's Monument, St. Nicholas Cathedral, the Castle Keep, Bessie Surtees' House, and Blackfriars.